graiola/target_estimation/README.md

 - [ x ] Read data (topic: rostopic echo /tf) from playback video using rosbag
 - [ x ] Use the rosbag for tests

+# Notes

+- check the estimation with the filter